• Skip to primary navigation

 If your mixture seems to dry and the balls don't want to stick together well enough, just add more peanut butter.

-They taste the best chilled.
+They taste the best when chilled.

-And I always make a double batch, because they disappear quickly.
+I always make a double batch, because they disappear quickly.

 Nutrition